There’s a difference between a boss and a leader. A boss gives demands and orders, while a leader influences their team to complete tasks.

 For example, if you tell somebody on your team that they can have a day off for their honeymoon.

-Breaking a promise shatters the trust among your team.
+Breaking a promise shatters the trust of your team.
 Be sure to apologize immediately and ensure the promise is met in the future.

 Gaining Respect and Trust